Azdaroth/Azdaroth.github.io/source/_posts/2014-01-04-test-driven-rails-part-1.markdown

     end
   end

-  context “user is not admin admin” do
+  context “user is not an admin” do
     it “doesn’t send a notification” do
       allow(user).to receive(:admin?).and_return(false)
       expect(notifier).not_to receive(:deliver)